 Anyone offering financial products for issue or sale needs to comply with financial markets legislation.
 The Financial Markets Conduct Act 2013 (FMC Act) defines these people as issuers.
-See more on how they are defined.

 A regulated offer means an offer of financial products to one or more investors where at least one of those investors requires disclosure, usually a product disclosure statement.
 See section 41 of the FMC Act .